intel/ipex-llm/docs/mddocs/Quickstart/flashmoe_quickstart.md

 srv  update_slots: all slots are idle
 ```

-### Notes
+## Notes
 - Larger models and higher precisions may require more resources.
 - For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
-Add this option `-c 1024` at the cli command.
+Add this option `-c 1024` at the CLI command.
 - For dual-sockets Xeon system, consider enabling `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command for *better decoding performance*.